- Specific Materiality

 Training for newly appointed managers/supervisors and diversity indicators

 Osaka Gas conducted training for about 300 persons already serving in managerial positions in FY2014 but since FY2015 it has offered diversity training as part of the training given to newly appointed managers/supervisors.

 ■Number of Participants in Training for Newly Appointed Managers/Supervisors

 Hiring the disabled

 Osaka Gas does all it can to hire disabled persons and creates a work environment conducive to the talents of each individual.
-As a result of these efforts, disabled persons accounted for 2.30% of our workforce as of June 2017, well above the legal minimum of 2.0%.
-Of the 38 affiliate companies subjected to the relevant law, 23 have achieved the legal minimum.
+As a result of these efforts, disabled persons accounted for 2.40% of our workforce as of June 2020, well above the legal minimum of 2.2%.
+Of the 33 Group companies subjected to the law, eighteen companies including Osaka Gas have achieved the legal minimum.

-Osaka Gas has a system known as the Reemployment Scheme to rehire employees who are 60 and older after retirement, under which applicants are placed in jobs that match their skills and desires.
-All Osaka Gas Group companies have similar reemployment schemes.
+Osaka Gas has implemented a reemployment scheme to rehire employees who have reached mandatory retirement age, under which applicants are placed in jobs that match their skills and preferences.
+All Daigas Group companies have similar reemployment programs.

 Osaka Gas established a Career Development Center to help its diverse workforce plan for post-retirement.
-Here, employees receive career guidance, consisting of a training session and an interview, at age 45 and in their early 50s.
+Here, employees receive career guidance (training) and a career development interview at age 45 and in their early 50s.